-- Wear a medical mask if working within approximately 1 metre of the patient or upon entering the room/cubicle of a patient on Droplet Precautions - Perform hand hygiene before and after patient contact and immediately on removal of a medical mask - IPC precautions when performing aerosol-generating procedures associated with an increased risk of infection transmission (e.g. aspiration/open suctioning of the respiratory tract, including for the collection of respiratory tract specimens, intubation, resuscitation, bronchoscopy, autopsy): - Wear a particulate respirator (e.g. fit-tested N95 respirator), a clean non-sterile longsleeved gown, and gloves - Perform hand hygiene before and after patient contact and after PPE removal - IPC precautions for patients who are mechanically ventilated or undergoing respiratory therapy:
+- Standard precautions: - Hand hygiene: washing hands with soap and water or the use of an alcoholbased hand rub - Use of personal protective equipment (PPE): this includes facial protection (by means of a medical mask and eye-visor/goggles or a face shield) as well as use of a gown and clean gloves - Droplet precautions: - Wear a medical mask if working within approximately 1 metre of the patient or upon entering the room/cubicle of a patient on droplet precautions - Perform hand hygiene before and after patient contact and immediately on removal of a medical mask - IPC precautions when performing aerosol-generating procedures associated with an increased risk of infection transmission (e.g. aspiration/open suctioning of the respiratory tract, including for the collection of respiratory tract specimens, intubation, resuscitation, bronchoscopy, autopsy): - Wear a particulate respirator (e.g. fit-tested N95 respirator), a clean non-sterile longsleeved gown, and gloves - Perform hand hygiene before and after patient contact and after PPE removal

-- Mechanically ventilated patients: Standard and Droplet Precautions (but when aerosol-generating procedures are performed, particulate respirators need to be worn) - Chest physiotherapy: Standard and Droplet Precautions.
-A medical mask should be worn by the patient if possible - Nebulisation: Standard and Droplet Precautions.
+- IPC precautions for patients who are mechanically ventilated or undergoing respiratory therapy: - Mechanically ventilated patients: Standard and droplet precautions (but when aerosol-generating procedures are performed, particulate respirators need to be worn) - Chest physiotherapy: Standard and droplet precautions.
+A medical mask should be worn by the patient if possible - Nebulisation: Standard and droplet precautions.

-9. Public Health Response to Influenza
+9. Public Health Response to influenza